 2. Stroll through Little Venice…

-Officially declared (by me) as the most lovely place in the whole of London, this gorgeous section of Canal just north of Paddington is fondly referred to as ‘Little Venice.’
-Little Venice looks a treat pretty much all year round, but is particularly beautiful in winter.
-Wander along the river bank examining the impressive house boats and taking in the lovely scenery.
+One of the loveliest places in all of London, this gorgeous section of the canal path, just north of Paddington, is fondly referred to as ‘Little Venice.’
+The area looks a treat pretty much all year round, but it’s particularly beautiful in the winter.
+Wander along the river bank examining the impressive house boats, and take in the gorgeous scenery.

 …and then have a pint at The Warwick Castle.